 Government schools of India need more experienced teachers who can provide quality education to students.
 Most of the time, the buildings of government schools are pretty old and are not maintained properly.

-On the other hand, these schools demand a minimal fee, which most people of India easily afford.
+On the other hand, these schools demand a minimal fee, which most people in India easily afford.
 Hence, it entirely depends on the parents’ priorities and what they want for their children.